 Bilabial consonants: p, b & m

 Another idea you can try to keep practicing is playing “mirror”.
-Place yourself face to face with your little one and explain that in this game he has to copy everything you do.
-Exactly like a reflection, start to pronounce the “p” and repeat it while he imitates you, then proceed to “b”.
-Exaggerate your pronunciation, so he can see the difference between the two sounds and practice it while imitating you.
+Place yourself face to face with your little one and explain that in this game they have to copy everything you do.
+Exactly like a reflection, start to pronounce the “p” and repeat it while they imitate you, then proceed to “b”.
+Exaggerate your pronunciation, so they can see the difference between the two sounds and practice it while imitating you.

-One of the first palatal consonants your son will pronounce will probably be “y” as a beginning sound.
-This can happen when he is around 28 months old.
+One of the first palatal consonants your little one will pronounce will probably be “y” as a beginning sound.
+This can happen when they are around 28 months old.

 The articulation of this consonant happens when the body of the tongue touches the hard palate.
-He might start to use words like “yes” or “yeah”.
+They might start to use words like “yes” or “yeah”.
 You can set an example of how to use these words very early on and model the pronunciation.
-Have him practice!
-Ask questions that you know he will have to answer with an affirmation; if he uses gestures invite him to elaborate with words.
+Have them practice!
+Ask questions that you know they will have to answer with an affirmation; if they use gestures invite them to elaborate with words.